Frank Ellis’ profile

 - Fings Ain’t Wot They Used T’Be, Union Theatre, London, Elliot Davis and Ellie Collyer-Bristow for Fings Productions, 13th May – 4th June 2011

-- The Kissing Dance, Jermyn Street Theatre, Peter Huntley Prod./Chantelle Staynings, 22nd March – 23rd April 2011
+- The Kissing Dance, Jermyn Street Theatre, London, Peter Huntley Prod./Chantelle Staynings, 22nd March – 23rd April 2011

 - 8 Women, Southwark Playhouse, Borealis Theatre/Oblique House, 15th March – 9th April 2011